NewtronLabs/EasyPermissions/README.md

 # Easy Permissions

 Request permissions from anywhere as long as you have context.
+Android requires that you use an `Activity` to request permissions, with this library that restriction is no longer an issue.

 ----